What BERT is not: Lessons from a new suite of psycholinguistic diagnostics for language models: Related Work

 \section{Related Work}

 This paper contributes to a growing effort to better understand the specific linguistic capacities achieved by neural NLP models.
 Some approaches use fine-grained classification tasks to probe information in sentence embeddings~\cite{adi2016fine,conneau2018you,ettinger2018assessing}, or token-level and other sub-sentence level information in contextual embeddings~\cite{tenney2018you,peters2018dissecting}.
+Some of this work has targeted specific linguistic phenomena such as function words~\cite{kim2019probing}.
 Much work has attempted to evaluate systems' overall level of ``understanding'', often with tasks such as semantic similarity and entailment~\cite{wang2018glue,bowman2015large,agirre2012semeval,dagan2005pascal,bentivogli2016sick}, and additional work has been done to design curated versions of these tasks to test for specific linguistic capabilities~\cite{dasgupta2018evaluating,poliak2018collecting,mccoy2019right}.
 Our diagnostics complement this previous work in allowing for direct testing of language models in their natural setting---via controlled tests of word prediction in context---without requiring probing of extracted representations or task-specific fine-tuning.

+More directly related is existing work on analyzing linguistic capacities of language models specifically.
+This work is particularly dominated by testing of syntactic awareness in LMs, and often mirrors the present work in employing targeted evaluations modeled after psycholinguistic tests~\cite{linzen2016assessing,gulordava2018colorless,marvin2018targeted,wilcox2018rnn,chowdhury2018rnn,futrell2019neural}.
+These analyses, like ours, typically draw conclusions based on LMs' output probabilities.
+Additional work has examined the internal dynamics underlying LMs' capturing of syntactic information, including testing of syntactic sensitivity in different components of the LM and at different timesteps within the sentence \cite{giulianelli2018under}, or in individual units \cite{lakretz2019emergence}.

+The above work analyzing language models focuses heavily on syntactic competence---semantic phenomena like negative polarity items are tested in some studies~\cite{marvin2018targeted,jumeletlanguage}, but the tested capabilities in these cases are still firmly rooted in the notion of detecting structural dependencies.
+In the present work we expand beyond the syntactic focus of the previous literature, testing for capacities including commonsense/pragmatic reasoning, semantic role and event knowledge, category membership, and negation---while continuing to use controlled, targeted diagnostics.
+Our tests are also distinct in eliciting a very specific response profile in humans, creating unique predictive challenges for models, as described below.